 What legislation will we be discussing?
 Many, many restaurant bills are filed each year during the legislative session.
-We choose our priority bills for Lobby Day based on several factors, including their impact and chance of passage.
+We choose our priority bills for Restaurant Day at the Capitol based on several factors, including their impact and chance of passage.
 There may be other issues or topics that are important to you, but focusing on the selected bills we’ve chosen will make biggest difference in your visit to the Capitol.

 What should I wear?
 Dress professionally to meet with legislators.
-A business suit or slacks/skirt and a jacket are appropriate for Lobby Day.
+A business suit or slacks/skirt and a jacket are appropriate for Restaurant Day at the Capitol.
 Be sure to wear comfortable shoes.

 I can only make it for part of the day.
 Is that OK?
 The event is designed to build throughout the day.
 The workshop in the morning prepares attendees for legislator meetings and legislator meetings are the true purpose of the day.
 It's important to plan to attend the entire event.